wavejumper/rehook-dom/README.md

 Easy interop means you lose some Clojure idioms, but it keeps the API surface lean and obvious.

-#### Hiccup-like templating
+#### Hiccup-ish templating

 While the resulting syntax is not as terse as conventional Hiccup notation, `rehook-dom` has no grammar!
 It's just function application.

 I see the lack of syntax a PRO.
 There is no additional (runtime or compile time) transformation step.
 This makes the resulting DSL incredibly easy to reason about.

-Other templating libraries are not resiliant to future improvements to the React API, and some assumptions in these libraries mean they cannot support new features at all, or at a compromise.
+Other templating libraries are not as resiliant to future improvements to the React API, and some assumptions in these libraries mean they cannot support new features at all, or at a compromise.

-The best library is no library at all! `rehook-dom`  suffers from none of the problems traditional 'wrapping' libraries have.
+This is not the case for `rehook-dom` at all!
+The best library is no library at all :)

-And that's because `react-dom` barely has an API surface!

 The render fn is passed in as a argument to the component, so it can be overloaded.
 You can even write your own `bootstrap` fn, that defines how to render components!